“Content marketing is all the marketing that’s left” – Seth Godin.

 - Two infographics per month

 You need to develop a content marketing calendar as the final step of your content creation process.
-It will help your writers to remain on track by planning all the required content.
+It will help your writers to remain on track by planning all the required content and to avoid late shifts due to procrastination.
 Every content that you desire to publish sooner or later should be on this calendar.
 It will include things like: